-Your Uber Is Arriving: Managing On-Demand Workers through Surge Pricing, Forecast Communication and Worker Incentives
+Your Uber Is Arriving: Managing Independent Workers through Surge Pricing, Forecast Communication and Worker Incentives

-A fundamental challenge for on-demand platforms (e.g., Uber, InstaCart) is to ensure that independent workers, who are not directly under the platform’s control, are available at the right time and locations to serve consumers at short notice.
-We study the role of surge pricing (dynamically raising the price at a particular location above the regular price) in managing worker availability across market locations, explicitly accounting for how workers strategically move between locations.
-We show that, contrary to conventional wisdom, surge pricing can be useful even at locations with excess supply of workers to improve worker availability across locations.
-Specifically, because workers face costs to move and competition from others who move, simply informing workers about where they are needed is not sufficient to ensure that enough workers move to that location.
-Surge pricing at a location with excess supply of workers lowers workers’ revenue potential of serving that location, and hence can induce more workers to move to where they are needed.
-Even though such surge pricing reduces platform profit at the location where it is used, it can increase total platform profit across locations, and can even be more profitable than offering workers bonuses to move.
-Surge pricing at a location with excess supply may also serve as a credible signal of higher demand for workers to move.
-It may also be used to avoid too many workers from flocking to a location with shortage of workers.
-Our analysis offers insights for effectively managing on-demand platforms relying on independent workers.
+On-demand platforms (e.g., Uber, Lyft) often rely on independent workers, who are not directly under the platform’s control, to be available at the “right” time and locations to serve consumers at short notice.
+To manage fluctuating demand across market locations (zones), on-demand platforms share market forecasts with workers to inform them where they should be available, and use surge pricing—wherein the price at a particular zone is temporarily raised above the regular price.
+We analyze these platform strategies in an on-demand marketplace where independent workers can move between adjacent zones, explicitly accounting for the strategic interaction in their moving decisions.
+We show that, contrary to conventional wisdom, surge pricing can be useful even in zones where supply exceeds demand.
+Specifically, because workers are strategic agents facing costs to move and competition from other workers who move, simply informing workers where they should be available may not ensure that enough workers move to that zone.
+Interestingly, more workers can be made to move from a zone with excess supply of workers by strategically using a surge price to throttle demand in that zone.
+Such strategic surge pricing can increase total platform profit across zones, and even be more profitable than offering workers bonuses to move.
+Surge pricing in a zone with excess supply can also be useful to credibly communicate the need for more workers to move.
+In other instances, such surge pricing may be useful to avoid too many workers from moving.
+Our analysis offers insights for effectively managing on-demand service with independent workers.

 Keywords: Demand Throttling, Forecast Sharing, Gig Economy, On-Demand Economy, Peer-to-peer Platforms, Signaling, Spatial Pricing, Surge Pricing